HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Hierarchical Decoupling Analysis

 In this section, we conduct a hierarchical decoupling analysis to identify the root causes of MLLMs’ underperformance on high-resolution images and outline key insights for improving their effectiveness.
-The decoupling framework is illustrated in \figref{fig:accuracy_vs_upscale_factor}.
-All experiments in this section are conducted on the V* dataset\cite{vstar}.
+The decoupling framework is illustrated in Fig.~\ref{fig:accuracy_vs_upscale_factor}.
+All experiments in this section are conducted on the V$^*$ dataset\cite{vstar}.